Icehawk78/FrozenCookies/README.md

 ## Discord

-For devolopers / code intended behavior purposes only. https://discord.gg/Cpw8csuypT
+For developers / code intended behavior purposes only. https://discord.gg/Cpw8csuypT

 ## How to use